BC547 Transistor Pinout, Specs, Datasheet, Equivalent and Uses

 • Low Noise: 2-10 dB

-• The highest transition frequency of BC547 is 300MHz.
+• The highest transition frequency is 300MHz of this transistor.
 Thus, it can also be used in RF circuits.

 • Amplification of current